Northern Territory Public Service Salary Scales 2025–2026

 About Northern Territory Public Service Salary Scales

-The Northern Territory Public Service uses a structured classification system to determine salary levels for public sector employees.
-Salaries are regularly reviewed and updated through enterprise agreements and government determinations.
+The Northern Territory Public Service uses a structured classification system with 10 classification levels to determine salary for public sector employees — from Administrative Officer 2 (AO2) ($62,069$67,210) up to Executive Officer 3 (EO3) ($181,724$181,724).
+Salaries are reviewed and updated through enterprise agreements and government determinations.

 Key Information